scottfeldmanpeabody/strava/README.md

 Strava has an [API](http://developers.strava.com) which, in a very "there's an app for that" moment, can be accessed with the [stravalib](https://pythonhosted.org/stravalib/) library.
 Setting up a Flask site to use the API is isn't that hard, but it's not that easy, either. [hozn's Github repo](https://github.com/hozn/stravalib) provides a good walkthrough on how to do this.
 Unfortunately, the rates you can pull data are throttled significantly, and the data you can gather is limited to users who have password authorized your app.

-Fortunately, I have recorded a couple thousand myself and my wife has hundreds more, so this provided the fodder I needed for the modeling done below.
+Fortunately, I have recorded a couple thousand myself and my wife, K, has hundreds more, so this provided the fodder I needed for the modeling done below.

 [get_strava_data.py](https://github.com/scottfeldmanpeabody/strava/blob/master/src/get_strava_data.py) creates a StravaAthlete class and allows you to download data for that athlete.
 It also creates a directory structure to store the data in /strava/data/user_name/ once you've created the /strava directory.